Flag IN Thu, Jun 11, 2026 | 06:02 PM IST | Delhi | --°C

 Many users return out of habit rather than intent.
 It became popular years ago, and some people never moved on, even though legal options are now widely available.

-Yes, more than before.
-Piracy sites now rely heavily on pop-ups, redirects, and hidden trackers that can slow devices or expose personal data over time.
+Yes.
+Piracy sites often rely on pop-ups, redirects, unsafe ads and hidden trackers that can slow devices or expose personal data over time.

 Downloading pirated content is illegal in India.
 While action against individuals is rare, the risk hasn’t disappeared, especially with better digital tracking.